the buss chimulco 1

 teeth tools and denture teeth mold

-At long last, we exchanged niceties an as I was about to recline the outer dental room’s chair I saw her take what looked like a gift box out her oversize purse.
+At long last, we exchanged niceties as I was about to recline on the outer dental room’s chair I saw her take what looked like a gift box out her oversize purse.

 She set in on the dental working tray, put on her surgical gloves and opened the box.

-Both uppers and lowers were still on the final mold which gave them a bit of a macabre effect.
+Both uppers and lowers were still on the final mold which gave them a macabre effect.

-She removed them both from the mold, set the bottoms down sand popper the uppers directly in.
-They were lightly loose.
+She removed them both from the mold, set the bottoms down and the uppers directly in.
+They were slightly loose.

 Next came the lowers which felt just fine.